 Because if you have a huge space, then you can grow more seeds.
 The amount of seeds that you will be able to plant is directly proportional to the size of the space available.

-For indoor growers, it is advisable that you will secure a growing tent with a space you can maximize to grow as much cannabis seeds as allowed and to provide the right set of conditions for you to achieve the harvest you envision.
+For indoor growers, it is advisable that you will secure a growing tent with a space you can maximize to grow as many cannabis seeds as allowed and to provide the right set of conditions for you to achieve the harvest you envision.

 How to Ensure Cannabis Seed Germination?

 To ensure the germination of your cannabis seeds, you need to moisten and store them in a paper towel for 7 days max first before you transfer them to the soil.
-This applies to both indica and sativa strains.
+This applies to both indica and Sativa strains.

 What to do after the germination stage?

-Growing cannabis obviously, does not end in the germination stage.
+Growing cannabis obviously does not end in the germination stage.
 This is just the first stage.
 What comes next is the seedling process which is crucial since cannabis needs extra care during the growth phase.

 Once the germinated seeds are transplanted into small containers, ensure that they get the right amount of water by misting the seeds once or twice a day.
 Do not overdo the misting because an excessively moistened soil can rot your seeds’ roots!